python/cpython/Doc/library/stdtypes.rst

    Return the highest index in the string where substring *sub* is found, such that *sub* is contained within ``s[start:end]``.  *sub* can also be a tuple of substrings to look for.
+In this case the returned index, if found, will be the index of the last match.
 Optional arguments *start* and *end* are interpreted as in slice notation.
 Return ``-1`` on failure.

    .. versionchanged:: 3.14